-Generally, in the case of an Annual Meeting of Stockholders, a stockholder's notice in order to be timely must be delivered in writing to the Secretary of the Company, at its principal executive office, no later than the close of business on the 120th day nor earlier than the close of business on the 150th day prior to the first anniversary of the immediately preceding year's annual meeting.
+Generally, in the case of an Annual Meeting of Stockholders, a stockholder's notice in order to be timely must be delivered in writing to the Secretary of the Company, at its principal executive office, no later than 5:00 p.m.
+(EDT) on the 120th day nor earlier than 5:00 p.m.
+(EST) on the 150th day prior to the first anniversary of the immediately preceding year's annual meeting.
 As specified in our By-Laws, different notice deadlines apply in the case of a special meeting, or when the date of an annual meeting is more than 30 days before or more than 70 days after the first anniversary of the prior year's meeting.
 In addition, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must also comply with the additional requirements of Rule 14a-19(b).

-Accordingly, assuming that the Company's 2025 Annual Meeting of Stockholders is held not more than 30 days before or more than 70 days after the anniversary of the Meeting, the stockholder must deliver a notice of such nomination or proposal to the Company's Secretary no later than the close of business on March 20, 2025, and no earlier than the close of business on February 17, 2025, and comply with the requirements of our By-Laws.
-In accordance with our By-Laws, the Chairperson of the 2025 Annual Meeting of Stockholders may determine, if the facts warrant, that a nomination or other proposal has not been properly brought before the meeting and, therefore, may be disregarded and not be considered at the meeting.
+Accordingly, assuming that the Company's 2026 Annual Meeting of Stockholders is held not more than 30 days before or more than 70 days after the anniversary of the Meeting, the stockholder must deliver a notice of such nomination or proposal to the Company's Secretary no later than 5:00 p.m.
+(EDT) on March 17, 2026, and no earlier than 5:00 p.m.
+(EST) on Sunday, February 15, 2026, and comply with the requirements of our By-Laws.
+In accordance with our By-Laws, the Chairperson of the 2026 Annual Meeting of Stockholders may determine, if the facts warrant, that a nomination or other proposal has not been properly brought before the meeting and, therefore, may be disregarded and not be considered at the meeting.
 These procedures are only a summary of the provisions regarding stockholder nominations of directors and proposals of other business in our By-Laws.
 Please refer to our By-Laws for more information on these requirements.